Healthy Skin Tips for Fall , 3 Comments

 Here are a few tips to help you transition your skin and routine to be welcoming to Fall:

 - Shed your summer skin.
 Start the season anew by exfoliating your skin and prepping it to be receptive to your new products.
 Getting a good facial or peel from a trusted aesthetician is a great way to get rid of any dead skin cells, sun damaged skin, or bacteria lurking within pores.
 Also, our Moisturizing Body Buff helps to smooth out any rough patches on your feet, arms, or legs.

 - Make exfoliation a regular part of your routine.
 While a good, deep exfoliation at the beginning of the season will help prep your skin, routine exfoliation is important for maintaining its good health.
 Use a toner with alpha hydroxy acids, like our Fruit Acid Toner, or treat yourself to a periodic mud mask (check out our favorite moisture-rich B Green Mud Mask recipe!), to keep dead skin cells to a minimum and promote healthy new cell and tissue growth.
 Read more about exfoliation here.

 - Gradually introduce products.
 When you grab for your first scarf of the season, consider adding a new moisturizer to the mix, too.
 While you might have gotten away with just wearing our Daytime Antioxidant Serum during the summer, you now might need to add a layer of Tinted Moisturizer or Carrot Facial Dream Cream to help your skin stay hydrated throughout the day.
-As the temperatures continue to drop, you may have to introduce additional products to your nighttime routine as well to combat the drying heat from the heater while you sleep.
+As the temperatures continue to drop, you may have to introduce additional products to your routine, like our B Quenched Facial Oil, to combat the drying air.

 Other tips for healthy skin: